Scenario Reduction for Distributionally Robust Optimization: Scenario Partitioning

 Let \(\overline{s}_i\) and \(\underline{s}_i\) be the upper and lower bounds of the projection of set \(\mS\) along dimension \(i\) and let \(r_i = \left(\frac{\overline{s}_i}{\underline{s}_i}\right)^{\frac{1}{r_i}}\).
 Since this was for a partition constructed using hyperrectangles, we get

 This concludes the proof.

 \end{proof}

 The previous results discussed the issue of partitioning scenario sets.
-However, we made the key assumption that the projections of the set along each dimension are connected, which may not be satisfied in practice.
-This assumption is required so that we can arbitrarily divide the interval along each dimension into sub-intervals.
-If the projections are not connected, possibly the lower or upper bounds of some sub-intervals are not contained in the projected interval set.
-In such a setting, however, our results are still meaningful.
-Indeed, we still obtain an approximation guarantee by replacing the original scenario set with a covering that has connected projections and subsequently applying Theorem~\ref{thm:approx_bound}.
+However, we made the key assumption that the projections of the set along each dimension are connected.
+This assumption is similar to but weaker than requiring the scenario sets to be convex.
+It is needed because we want to prove a bound on the maximum component-wise ratio of two uncertain parameters in a set.